frictionlessdata/datapackage/specs/patterns.md

 - [Example Table Schema](https://github.com/etalab/schema-irve/blob/master/schema.json) from @Etalab using metadata properties.

-## Document Data Resources
+## JSON Data Resources

 ### Overview

-A simple format to describe a single structured document data resource such as a JSON document.
+A simple format to describe a single structured JSON data resource.
 It includes support both for metadata such as author and title and a [schema](https://json-schema.org/) to describe the data.

 ### Introduction